World Baseball Classic: Baseball Spoken here

 The 16-team field for the inaugural 2006 tournament was pre-selected, featuring the countries judged to be the "best baseball-playing nations" in the world; no qualifying competition was held.
 The tournament format featured round-robin group play in the first and second rounds, followed by single-elimination semifinals and finals.
 The first game in WBC history saw South Korea defeat Chinese Taipei 2–0 before a crowd of 5,193 at the Tokyo Dome on March 3, 2006.
 South Korea went on to advance to the semifinals with a 6–0 record but lost to Japan (a team South Korea had beaten twice in the earlier rounds) for a berth in the final game.
 Meanwhile, Cuba defeated the Dominican Republic in the other semifinal.
-Both countries had to go through two rounds of group stages and the semi-finals in knockout format to reach the final.
-Cuba lost only two games, once to Puerto Rico in the first round and once to the Dominican Republic in the second round.
-However, Japan lost three times, twice to South Korea in each round and the United States in the second round.
-This sparked a format controversy since South Korea would have a better overall and head-to-head record than Japan by the end of the tournament.
-As such, Cuba was the favorite to win the final.
-The team with the higher winning percentage of games in the tournament was to be the home team.